Brad Gerstner

-Bradley Thomas Gerstner (born May 4, 1971) is an American investor and hedge fund manager.
-He is Founder, Chairman and CEO of Altimeter Capital.
+Bradley Thomas Gerstner (born May 4, 1971) is an American entrepreneur, investor, venture capitalist, hedge fund manager, and podcaster.
+He is the founder, chairman, and CEO of Altimeter Capital.
 Gerstner appeared on the 2022 Forbes Midas List after his firm's successful investments in Snowflake and Grab.
+He co-hosts BG2Pod, a bi-weekly podcast on tech, markets, investing, and capitalism, alongside venture capitalist Bill Gurley.
+In 2025, he founded the Invest America Foundation, which helped advance the Invest America Act—federal legislation that created $1,000 tax-advantaged investment accounts for every child born between 2025 and 2028.

 Early life

-Gerstner was born on May 4, 1971 in Goshen, a city in Elkhart County, Indiana.
+Gerstner was born on May 4, 1971, in Goshen, a city in Elkhart County, Indiana.
 His father was Thomas Gerstner and his mother was Martha Burt.

 He attended Wabash College from 1989 to 1993 and graduated summa cum laude with a bachelor's degree in Economics and Political Science.
 He also studied abroad at the University of Oxford from 1991 to 1992.

 From 1993 to 1996, Gerstner attended Indiana University Maurer School of Law and obtained a Juris Doctor degree.
 He did day trading to help pay for his law school fees.
-After graduation he practiced securities law as a lawyer at Ice Miller LLP and served a term as Deputy Secretary of State of Indiana.
+After graduation he practiced securities law at Ice Miller LLP and served as Deputy Secretary of State of Indiana.

-In 1999, Gerstner returned to school and attended Harvard Business school where he graduated in 2000 with a Master of Business Administration degree.
-After graduating, Gerstner was a founding principal of General Catalyst, worked at several travel website startups and then worked as a Portfolio Manager for PAR Capital from 2005 to 2008.
+In 1999, Gerstner returned to school and attended Harvard Business School where he graduated in 2000 with a Master of Business Administration degree.
+After graduating, he was a founding principal of General Catalyst, worked at several travel startups, and later became a Portfolio Manager for PAR Capital from 2005 to 2008.

 Altimeter Capital

-In 2008, Brad Gerstner founded Altimeter Capital in Boston, Massachusetts.
-It was launched with less than $3 million from Gerstner's friends and family during the financial crisis of 2008.
+In 2008, Gerstner founded Altimeter Capital in Boston, Massachusetts.
+It was launched with less than $3 million from friends and family during the 2008 financial crisis.

 In January 2016, Gerstner and the firm fought with United Continental Holdings to change the company's board of directors.
-Gerstner put out a statement that stated investors were very disappointed with the poor performance and decision making of the company in recent years.
-United Continental Holdings eventually gave in and changed its board of directors.
+United eventually gave in and changed its board.

-In October 2022, Gerstner wrote an open letter to Meta and its CEO, Mark Zuckerberg.
-In the letter, Gerstner criticized the company stating it had too many employees and was moving too slowly to retain investor confidence.
-He recommended reducing the headcount expense by 20% and limiting Metaverse investments to $5 billion per year.
+In October 2022, Gerstner wrote an open letter to Meta Platforms CEO Mark Zuckerberg, urging the company to cut staff and reduce spending on the metaverse.
 A few weeks later, Meta laid off over 11,000 employees.

+In late 2022, Gerstner and Altimeter bought Nvidia shares despite bearish forecasts, later expanding their position in early 2023 after ChatGPT debuted.
+Gerstner predicted an “AI supercycle.”

+Policy initiatives

+In 2025, Gerstner founded the Invest America Foundation, a nonprofit advocating for expanding children's access to investment opportunities.

+That same year, Congress passed the Invest America Act as part of the One Big Beautiful Bill Act, signed into law by President Trump on July 4, 2025.
+The legislation creates private, tax-advantaged investment accounts for all children born after December 31, 2024.
+Each account is seeded with a $1,000 federal contribution invested in a diversified U.S. stock index fund.
+The purpose is to reduce the wealth gap and to make sure that every child is included in the upside of capitalism.